Electronic-Mango/memes-discord-bot/README.md

 }
 ```

+You can also omit this parameter if no headers are required.

 ### `language`

 Applicable only for text sources, defines language of texts from this source.
 Is used when deep-frying texts as a target language, if no target language is configured.

 For example, this will mark source as english:

 ```yaml
 language: en
 ```

+English is also used as default, if this parameter is missing.

 ### More examples